Summary of council tax support scheme 2025-26

 Discretionary Hardship Relief Scheme

 The scheme may result in some claimants being worse off which may lead to hardship.
 It's important that we protect the most vulnerable households.
 If you are facing difficulties as a result of changes to the scheme, you can apply for a payment under the council's Discretionary Hardship Relief scheme.
-Applications will be considered in line with our policy.
-The discretionary scheme is part of the local council tax support scheme, and is designed to give additional financial support to those tax payers who are facing either exceptional hardship or extraordinary circumstances.
+The discretionary scheme is part of the local council tax support scheme, and is designed to give additional financial support to those taxpayers who are facing either exceptional hardship or extraordinary circumstances.
+We will consider applications in line with our policy.

 The housing costs element of a person’s Universal Credit award will be disregarded in full up to the level of the net UC award.